Select travel dates to see prices

 Accommodation

-Accommodation is at the volunteer center.
-There are four cottages for volunteers shared between 4 to 6 volunteers and a house for interns.
-It is a shared sleeping arrangement.
+Accommodation is at the volunteer centre.
+There are four cottages in the style of fisherman cottages for volunteers shared between 4 to 6 volunteers and a newly built lodge which can accommodate more volunteers in twin shared bedrooms with kitchenettes, lounges with smart TV’s (for those who have Netflix or other steaming accounts) and bathrooms.
+All the bedrooms are a shared sleeping arrangement.
 Bedding is provided and the water is safe to drink.

-All facilities have a mini kitchen, but most prefer to gather in the central kitchen with adjacent dining room and sitting room.
-There is a lecture room and workspace as well as a garden with a pool where extra optional diving courses take place and a braai (South African BBQ).
-There is an activity hall with weights and table tennis.
+The volunteer cottages and volunteer lodge have mini kitchens, but most prefer to gather in the central kitchen in the main house.
+There is a lecture room and workspace as well as a garden with a pool in the main house and a braai (South African BBQ).
+There is an activity hall with cardio machines, weights and table tennis.
 Volunteers also enjoy a pool table and foosball and there are a variety of board games.
 Wi-Fi and satellite TV are also available.
+Between the main house, volunteer cottages and volunteer lodge is a fire pit that volunteers can spend relaxing around on summer evenings- or winter nights too.

 The lodge is just 1,4km from the harbour where many of the operations take place and whilst there are two minibuses that move volunteers daily, it is also an easy walk or cycle away.